(The information in this section is disclosed for the purposes of AIM Rule 26. Last reviewed on 22nd June 2021.)

 The Board seeks to strengthen the alignment of director, employee and shareholder interests.

-The executive directors’ base salary was last increased with effect from 1st January 2014.
+The executive directors’ (Finance Director) base salary was last increased with effect from 1st January 2014.

-The Chairman has dedicated a significant portion of his time to the Group and its operations and, as such, substantially fulfils the role of a Chief Executive Officer.
+The Chairman has dedicated a significant portion of his time to the Group and its operations.
 His services are provided through a service entity, Keynes Capital, being the registered business name of Keynes Investments Pty Ltd as trustee for the Keynes Trust.
 In addition to the services of the Chairman, Keynes Capital provides supporting services to the Company in Australia, including support staff and offices.
 The Chairman, Mladen Ninkov, is a director and employee of Keynes Investments Pty Ltd.

 Long Term Incentives

 In November 2018, with the unanimous agreement of all the issued option holders, the exercise periods were extended for outstanding share purchase options over: